Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Fluid Approximation and Profit Benchmark

 We define the fluid approximation model as

-In the above fluid model, the objective function \eqref{objective_naive} maximizes the platform's per period profit, where the first term represents the revenues received from shippers, the second term represents payments made to carriers, and the last term represents the penalty costs incurred from unsatisfied demand.
-Constraint \eqref{flow_naive} represents the flow balance equations, where the left-hand side represents the total inflow rate of carriers who decide to deliver loads in lane $(i,j)$, and the right-hand side represents the outflow rate of carriers in lane $(i,j)$.
-Constraints \eqref{prob_x_naive} and \eqref{prob_y_naive} follow from the definition of probability vectors $\mathbf{x}, \mathbf{w}, \mathbf{y}$, and $\mathbf{v}$.
+In the above fluid model, the objective function \eqref{objective_naive} maximizes the platform's per period profit, where the first term represents the revenues received from shippers, the second term represents payments made to carriers, and the last term represents the penalty costs incurred from unsatisfied demand. \rr{Constraint \eqref{flow_naive} represents the flow balance equations, where the left-hand side represents the total inflow rate to node $j$, and the right-hand side represents the outflow rate from node $j$.} Constraints \eqref{prob_x_naive} and \eqref{prob_y_naive} follow from the definition of probability vectors $\mathbf{x}, \mathbf{w}, \mathbf{y}$, and $\mathbf{v}$.
 Constraint \eqref{demand_naive} states that the flow of loaded carriers cannot exceed the number of loads that are available for each O-D pair.
 Constraint \eqref{relation_x_y_naive} requires that $y_{ij}$ cannot exceed $x_{ij}$ since the actual shipment is constrained by the carriers' supply.